Get more great content

 3. The Environmental Imperative

 The rise of solar power is closely tied to rising awareness of the dangers of climate change and the need for low-cost, zero carbon sources of electricity.
-Following the signing of the Kyoto Protocol in 1997, a growing number of countries instituted policies to promote the use of solar in the 2000s, led by Japan, Germany, China - and even the United States, which put in place solar tax credits [link to our solar tax incentives 101 article] in 2005 despite not being a party to the Kyoto Protocol.
+Following the signing of the Kyoto Protocol in 1997, a growing number of countries instituted policies to promote the use of solar in the 2000s, led by Japan, Germany, China - and even the United States, which put in place solar tax credits in 2005 despite not being a party to the Kyoto Protocol.

 As demand for solar cells accelerated around the world, bigger and bigger production facilities were built, and the price of solar panels began to fall dramatically.
 The trajectory of solar costs has been analogous to that of computer chips, which are similarly based on silicon wafers and have seen prices similarly plummet with manufacturing economies of scale.